sprucelabsai/developer.spruce.ai/views/index.md

 - Run `spruce create.test`
 - Select `AbstractSpruceFixtureTest`
-  - Or select your Skill's primary AbstractTest if this is your third test
+  - Or select your Skill's primary AbstractTest if created

 ### 2. Write your first failing test